Rachel Moore Choral Composition Competition Registration

 - Please upload a clearly legible PDF of the score.
 Scores submitted without applications will not be accepted.

-- A recording of the work is strongly encouraged.
+- A recording of a performance or an MDI recording of the work is strongly encouraged.

-- The deadline for entry is December 14, 2019.
-The contest winners will be announced no later than January 02, 2020.
+- The deadline for entry is Friday, December 4, 2020.
+Contest winners will be announced no later than Saturday, January 2, 2021.

 - Edits to the score may be required as the piece is being prepared.
 Winning composer must provide a final performance score upon request.